 The National Centre for Immunisation Research and Surveillance has released an updated guide to support immunisation providers in identifying vaccines that can be co-administered for people aged 18 years and over.

-Co-administration of vaccines for adults: a guide for immunisation providers – [PDF 207KB] March 2025
+Co-administration of vaccines for adults: a guide for immunisation providers – March 2025

 Remind your patients to access their Q fever vaccination evidence (Q fever eStatement) prior to 30 June 2025 and take this to a recognised vaccination provider in Australia for these details to be reported to the AIR.

-Since 15 April 2024, providers have no longer been able to report Q fever vaccine information to the Q Fever Register.
+Since 15 April 2024, providers can report Q fever vaccines and natural immunity information to the AIT, and can no longer report Q fever vaccine information to the Q Fever Register.

 Individuals can access their Q Fever eStatement by either logging onto the Q Fever Register website and downloading a copy, or requesting a copy by contacting the Q Fever Register on 1300 733 837.